 First Quarter The goal for the initial contact and the first three months with the new co-leader(s) is to establish yourself as a reliable resource that they can feel comfortable contacting.
-Meet with troop mentor coordinator for training or attend a council led Troop Mentor Program training Meet with or make initial contact with assigned new co-leader(s) Check-in with assigned co-leader(s) monthly Second and Third Quarters The goal for the second quarter is to maintain consistent contact with the co-leader(s), offering continued support and guidance.
+Complete Troop Mentor Program training via gsLearn Meet with or make initial contact with assigned new co-leader(s) Check-in with assigned co-leader(s) monthly Second and Third Quarters The goal for the second quarter is to maintain consistent contact with the co-leader(s), offering continued support and guidance.
 Conduct second quarter check-in with assigned co-leader(s) Conduct third quarter check-in with assigned co-leader(s) Fourth Quarter The goals for the fourth quarter are to assist co-leader(s) with wrapping up the year, transitioning to the next program year, and evaluating their Girl Scout experience.
 Conduct fourth quarter check-in with assigned co-leader(s) Complete and submit troop mentor survey to troop mentor coordinator